Low Blood Sugar (Hypoglycemia)

 Low blood sugar can be defined as follows:

-It is the condition in which the sugar levels in the become too low which is usually about 2.5mmol/l or less.
+It is the condition in which the sugar levels in the blood become too low which is usually about 2.5mmol/l or less.
 This condition can normally be spotted by certain symptoms that go away after one has eaten.
 The blood sugar level at which these symptoms are experienced differ from person to person.

-What causes low blood sugar (Hypoglycemia)?
+What causes low blood sugar levels (Hypoglycemia)?

+Wondering what causes low blood sugar levels?
 When function normally, the pancreas excretes the corrects amount of insulin needed to keep the blood sugar levels balanced.
 However, when a person suffers from low blood sugar, the pancreas releases too much insulin which causes the blood sugar levels to become too low.
 This, along with other diseases, can cause hypoglycemic episodes.

 What causes hypoglycemic episodes in non-diabetic people?